When Were Braces Invented? A History of Alignment

 As approaches to treating and removing malocclusions are improving, the cost of orthodontics is going down.

-True Braces Developed in the 20th Century
+True braces developed in the 20th century

 In the early 20th century, Edward Hartley Angle founded the first School of Orthodontics in St. Louis.
 It expanded to New London in Connecticut and then to Pasadena, California.